- Copyright, Steve Hambuchen

 Campus Support Programs for College Students Who Experienced Foster Care

 Ford, J. D., Brown, N.O., Filmore, J.M.
-(In Progress).
+(In Press).
 Utilizing Cultural Competencies and a Narrative Intervention in Career Counseling with HIV/AIDS Clients.
 The Journal of Career Planning and Adult Development.

 Brown, N.O., Phelps, R.E.
 (October, 2018).
 An Exploratory Study: Foster Care Students’ Knowledge of College Campus Support Programs.
 An education symposium presented at the European Scientific Association on Residential & Family Care for Children and Adolescents Conference, Porto, Portugal.